 Rocky reef types are extremely variable, both in structure and in the communities they support.
 The specific communities that occur vary according to a number of factors.
 Exposure to wave action has a major effect on community structure, as does rock type with communities on the granite reefs being markedly different to those occurring on chalk reefs.
 Light intensity, which varies with depth, also has a major effect on community structure.
 Consequently, shallow water communities are dominated by seaweeds, whilst deeper rock surfaces are colonised purely by attached animals.
 Another major factor affecting reef communities is the turbidity of the water.
 In turbid waters, light penetration is low and algae can occur only in shallow depths or in the intertidal zone.
 However, in such conditions, animals have a plentiful supply of suspended food and filter-feeding species may be abundant.
+In addition, in the UK there is a marked geographical trend in species composition related to seawater temperature, with warm, temperate species such as the sea fan Eunicella verrucosa and the coral Leptopsammia pruvoti only occurring in southern waters.

-There are three main types of Annex I reef: bedrock reef; stony reef (bedrock and stony reef can collectively be referred to as geogenic reef); and biogenic reef.
-Current evidence shows that geogenic reef is present within the Lands End & Cape Bank cSAC (Axelsson & Dewey, 2011; Birchenough et al., 2008).
+There are three main types of Annex I reef: bedrock reef; stony reef (bedrock and stony reef are collectively referred to as geogenic reef); and biogenic reef.
+Current evidence shows geogenic reef to be present within Lizard Point cSAC (Axelsson & Dewey, 2011; Birchenough et al., 2008).

-3.2.3 Key reef sub-features of Lands End & Cape Bank cSAC
+3.2.3 Key reef sub-features of Lizard Point cSAC